-As we focus on $(\epsilon, \delta)$-differential privacy, we provide a brief outline below, as well as an overview of the SGD algorithm. \\ \paragraph{Differential Privacy.} Differential privacy hides the participation of an individual sample in the dataset~\cite{dwork2011differential}.
+Differential privacy hides the participation of an individual sample in the dataset~\cite{dwork2011differential}.
 Informally, it ensures that the presence or absence of a single data point in the input dataset does not appreciably change the output of a differentially private query on that dataset.
-It is formally defined as follows: \begin{definition}[ $(\epsilon, \delta)$-Differential Privacy] A mechanism $\mathcal{M}$ with domain $\mathcal{I}$ and range $\mathcal{O}$ satisfies $(\epsilon, \delta)$-differential privacy if for any two neighbouring datasets $S, S' \in \mathcal{I}$ that differ only in one input and for a set ${E}\subseteq \mathcal{O}$, we have: $ \Pr(\mathcal{M}(S)\in {E}) \leq e^\epsilon \Pr(\mathcal{M}(S')\in {E}) + \delta $ \end{definition} $(\epsilon, \delta)$-differential privacy ensures that for all adjacent datasets $S$ and $S'$, the privacy loss of any individual datapoint is bounded by $\epsilon$ with probability at least $1-\delta$~\cite{Dwork2014TheAF}.
-A well established method to design $\epsilon$-differentially private mechanism is to add noise proportional to the $\ell_1$ or $\ell_2$ sensitivity of the algorithm's output to a change in a single input sample.
-We consider an algorithm whose output is the weights of a trained model, thus focus on the $\ell_2$-sensitivity: \begin{definition} [$\ell_2$-Sensitivity (From Def 3.8 in ~\cite{Dwork2014TheAF}] Let $ f$ be a function that maps a dataset to a vector in $\mathbb{R}^d$.
+It is formally defined as follows: \begin{definition}[ $(\epsilon, \delta)$-Differential Privacy] A mechanism $\mathcal{M}$ with domain $\mathcal{I}$ and range $\mathcal{O}$ satisfies $(\epsilon, \delta)$-differential privacy if for any two neighbouring datasets $S, S' \in \mathcal{I}$ that differ only in one input and for a set ${E}\subseteq \mathcal{O}$, we have: $ \Pr(\mathcal{M}(S)\in {E}) \leq e^\epsilon \Pr(\mathcal{M}(S')\in {E}) + \delta $ \end{definition} $(\epsilon, \delta)$-differential privacy ensures that for all adjacent datasets $S$ and $S'$, the privacy loss of any individual data point is bounded by $\epsilon$ with probability at least $1-\delta$~\cite{Dwork2014TheAF}.
+A well-established method to design ($\epsilon$, $\delta$)-differentially private mechanism is to add noise proportional to the $\ell_1$ or $\ell_2$ sensitivity of the algorithm's output to a change in a single input sample.
+We consider an algorithm (SGD) whose output is the weights of a trained model, thus focus on the $\ell_2$-sensitivity: \begin{definition} [$\ell_2$-Sensitivity (From Def 3.8 in ~\cite{Dwork2014TheAF}] Let $ f$ be a function that maps a dataset to a vector in $\mathbb{R}^d$.
 Let $ {S}$, $ {S'}$ be two datasets such that they differ in one data point.
-Then the $\ell_2$-sensitivity of a function $f$ is defined as: $\Delta_2 (f) =\max_{{S}, {S'}}\| f (S) - f (S')\|_2$ \end{definition} One such method for making a deterministic query $f$ differentially private is the Gaussian mechanism: \begin{thm}{\bf From~\cite{Dwork2014TheAF}} Let $ f$ be a function that maps a dataset to a vector in $\mathbb{R}^d$.
-Let $\epsilon \in (0, 1)$ be arbitrary.
-For $c^2 > 2 \ln \left(1.25/ \delta\right)$, adding Gaussian noise sampled using the parameters $\sigma \geq c \Delta_2(f)/ \epsilon$ guarantees $(\epsilon, \delta)$-differential privacy. \end{thm} This gives a way to compute the $\epsilon$ of a Gaussian-distributed query given $\delta$, its sensitivity $\Delta_2(f)$, and its variance $\sigma^2$.
+Then the $\ell_2$-sensitivity of a function $f$ is defined as: $\Delta_2 (f) =\max_{{S}, {S'}}\| f (S) - f (S')\|_2$ \end{definition}